NavigationContentFooter

 Configuring Nginx as a reverse proxy for HTTPS

 1. Add the Certbot repository to apt to download the latest release of the software.
-Certbot is in active development and it is possible that the packages included in Ubuntu are already outdated.
+Certbot is in active development and the packages included in Ubuntu may be already outdated.

 add-apt-repository ppa:certbot/certbot